Osakueig/Osakueig/README.md

 - 👋 Hi, I’m OSAKUE IGNATIUS IFECHUKWUDE
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis and learning new things
+- 👯 I’m looking forward to collaborating and discovering new facts
 - 📫 How to reach me ...

 <!---